DVI Guide - Connectors and Cables Explained

 LINDY's comprehensive DVI guide is home to everything you need to know about your digital visual interface.
 Read on to find out more…

 DVI (Digital Visual Interface) is a digital video interface developed by the Digital Display Working Group (DDWG).
 It is able to support both digital and analogue video signals over a single DVI cable and is commonly found on computers, LCD monitors, projectors and other digital display equipment.

-|DVI-D Single Link – this Digital only connection supports digital only displays with screen - this digital only connection supports displays with screen resolutions of up to 1920 x 1080 and 1080p.
+This Digital only connection supports digital only displays with screen - this digital only connection supports displays with screen resolutions of up to 1920 x 1080 and 1080p.
 You can see our range of DVI-D Single Link cables by clicking on the following links: DVI-D Single Link cables and DVI-D Super Long Distance cables.

-DVI-A, Analogue - this rarely used cable connects only the analogue RGB signals.
+This rarely used cable connects only the analogue RGB signals.

-DVI-I Single Link - this connection incorporates both the digital and analogue signals in a single DVI cable.
+This connection incorporates both the digital and analogue signals in a single DVI cable.
 This means the cable can send a digital-to-digital or an analogue-to-analogue signal (for use with an analogue display).
 Click the link to see our DVI-I Single Link cables.

-DVI-I Dual Link - similar to DVI-I Single Link, but with a second data link for higher resolutions.
+Similar to DVI-I Single Link, but with a second data link for higher resolutions.
 This DVI lead connection incorporates both the digital and analogue signals in a single cable.
 This means the cable can send a digital-to-digital or an analogue-to-analogue signal.